 Early pregnancy texture and position.
-In early pregnancy, the cervix is soft, open, and low… just like it is before your period.
-But if you’ve been tracking for a while, you might notice a difference in how soft, open, and low your cervix feels.
+In early pregnancy, the cervix is still soft, but closed and higher… different than it is before your usual period.
+But if you’ve been tracking for a while, you might notice a difference in how your cervix feels.

 Early pregnancy color.
 Your cervix might change color in early pregnancy.
 If you have a speculum handy, check to see if it’s changed from pink to purple or even bluish.